danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 Pandas version:            0.19.2 (my version: 0.19.2)
 Pandas_datareader version: 0.3.0. (my version: 0.3.0)
 Mapltolib version:         2.0.0  (my version: 2.0.0)
-Scikit-Learn version:      0.18.1 (my version: 0.18.1)
 Seaborn version:           0.7.1  (my version: 0.7.1)
 ~~~

-As you can see we will be using numpy, scipy, pandas, matplotlib, scikit-learn and seaborn.
+As you can see we will be using numpy, scipy, pandas, matplotlib, and seaborn.
 Even if you have pandas, you might not have [pandas_datareader](https://pandas-datareader.readthedocs.io/en/latest/),
 so you may want to install that first.
 We will also be using [seaborn](http://seaborn.pydata.org/)
 which makes it much easier (at least for me) to make nice looking graphs.
 If you are unfamiliar